General information on the Spine® Challenger including dates, costs, application guidance and entry criteria.

 This event runs 24/7 to provide maximum flexibility to those competing.

-Our online entry system allows you to apply to compete in either the 2017 MONTANE® Spine® Race or Spine® Challenger.
+Our online application form system allows you to apply to compete in either the MONTANE® Spine® Race or Spine® Challenger.
 All applications are reviewed on a first come first served basis and you will be informed of your success within approximately 48hrs (during weekdays) if you are deemed suitable for a place on one of the race rosters.
 In some cases additional information may be requested by a member of the Spine® Team.

 The first stage is to register your interest.
 Apply using the form, completing all of the required fields as best as you can.
 You will receive a username and password for our online entry system.
 You do not need to pay a registration fee at this stage.
 Please complete your application by submitting it to us.